wheresrhys/fetch-mock/docs/api.md

     * `matcher`: as specified above
     * `response`: as specified above
     * `repeat`: An integer, `n`, limiting the number of times the matcher can be used.
 If the route has already been called `n` times the route will be ignored and the call to `fetch()` will fall through to be handled by any other routes defined (which may eventually result in an error if nothing matches it)
-    * `overwriteRoutes`: If the route you're adding clashes with an existing route, settig `true` here will overwrite the clashing route, `false` will add another route to the stack which will be used as a fallback (useful when using the `repeat` option).
+    * `overwriteRoutes`: If the route you're adding clashes with an existing route, setting `true` here will overwrite the clashing route, `false` will add another route to the stack which will be used as a fallback (useful when using the `repeat` option).
 Adding a clashing route without specifying this option will throw an error.
 It can also be set as a global option (see the **Config** section below)

 #### `sandbox()`
 This returns a drop-in mock for fetch which can be passed to other mocking libraries.
 It implements the full fetch-mock api and maintains its own state independent of other instances, so tests can be run in parallel. e.g.